julianchurchill/text-adventure/README.md

-    DONE - [Normal]Item needs to implement setExamineActionIsNotRepeatable() and examineActionIsNotRepeatable() DONE - [Normal]Item needs to return a blank examineText() after examine() if examine action is not repeatable DONE - [Normal]Item needs to not repeat on examine actions if examine action is not repeatable
-    - Deserialiser needs to parse 'item on examine action:action name:parameters'
-    - Deserialiser needs to parse 'item examine message:You look closer and see a ...
+    DONE - [Normal]Item needs to implement setExamineActionIsNotRepeatable() and examineActionIsNotRepeatable() DONE - [Normal]Item needs to return a blank examineText() after examine() if examine action is not repeatable DONE - [Normal]Item needs to not repeat on examine actions if examine action is not repeatable DONE - Deserialiser needs to parse 'item examine message:You look closer and see a ...
 It drops at your feet.'
     - Deserialiser needs to parse 'item examine action is not repeatable:'
+    - Deserialiser needs to parse 'item on examine action:action name:parameters'
 - [STORY] Take clock face to top of clock tower and use with clock mechanism and minute hand and hour hand.
 Get some points or money or something and maybe a quest/hint as to what to do next - open up a new area.
   - [TEST] ItemAction DestroyItem (clock face, minute hand, hour hand)
   - [TEST] Succesful use text "You fit the final piece of the clock.
 The air stirs around you as you slide it gently into place. blah blah you get some rubies"